 - If you had been using an older version of iTunes because you didn’t want your iPhone to be updated to the latest iOS version, you can’t hold on to that anymore. iTunes will restore the iPhone with the latest version of iOS and the previous version won’t stay any longer – no matter how much you hate the newer iOS.

-To restore an iPhone with forgotten passcode, these are the procedures.
+To restore an iPad or iPhone with forgotten passcode, these are the procedures.

 - Use iTunes to back up all the data from iPhone to your computer.
 A trusted computer will do the job much easier and faster, without any further issue showing up.
 Make sure you have done this step because by the time you have an unlocked iPhone, there will be no user data left on it.